 -

-Then add the fresh tomatoes cut into small cubes (or the tomato puree).
+Next, add the finely diced fresh tomatoes (or tomato purée).
 Simmer for about 5 minutes until the tomatoes are cooked through and have formed a sauce.

 -